moshriguez/drum-machine-frontend/README.md

 [x] Add panning for each instrument
 [x] Add pitch for each instrument
 [x] Add musical influences to User model/profile
+[x] Users can change the samples of instruments
 [] Users can upload their own sample for each instrument [] Ability to program beats longer than one measure
 [] Ability to program beats in other time signatures